Hemms/introgit/README.md

 # Introduction to Git and GitHub
 ## Installing git and github
-This file can be access through url below
+This can be done using url https://git.scm.com/downloads then create an accounton GITHUB at https://gitbub.com